 One implication of our extension of our expected point of take off to late 2014 is to imply that the initial sales from our balance sheet, which again are far down the road, but when that begins that will be later than previously thought, that will be presumably in 2015.
 So, we do expect to hold our balance sheet at a high level for a longer period.

 BERNANKE ON NATURAL JOBLESS RATE:

-We are concerned that the large amount of long-term unemployment may be causing some workers to lose skills or lose labor force attachment which at least for a while will also likely increase the so-called natural rate or sustainable rate of unemployment.
+We are concerned that the large amount of long-term unemployment may be causing some workers to lose skills or lose labour force attachment which at least for a while will also likely increase the so-called natural rate or sustainable rate of unemployment.
 So there are a number of factors working in that direction.
-But in any case while there is certainly a lot of uncertainty about exactly where the natural rate of unemployment is, clearly at 8.5 percent, I think we're comfortably above anybody's estimate and for that reason we still consider the labor market to be obviously quite flat.
+But in any case while there is certainly a lot of uncertainty about exactly where the natural rate of unemployment is, clearly at 8.5 percent, I think we're comfortably above anybody's estimate and for that reason we still consider the labour market to be obviously quite flat.